 - The reality of his observations

 So he decided to resort to another strategy, probably a more successful one, aimed at the public: PR4.
 I don’t really see the point of this, as CRIIGEN’s ideas, no matter how ill-conceived, are the most prevalent ones in France.
 There is no rational debate about GMOs there, or, if indeed you are rational, you’re portrayed by Séralini and his ilk as a shill and viewed as such by the vast majority of the public.
 This PR person they want to hire won’t be there to further — directly, at least — the anti-GMO propaganda (so they say), she’ll be responsible for answering “smears” against Séralini and the CRIIGEN.
 It is quite interesting that the scientific process, whereby bad studies get criticized and eventually disregarded, even retracted if they’re really bad, is viewed by the CRIIGEN as slurs.
 Do they really consider that their word should be law?
-If so, there is serious work to be done in Caen to teach them how science work.
+If so, there is serious work to be done in Caen to teach them how science works.
 The problem is that I’m sure Séralini knows how the process of scientific discovery works.
 He just bends it to further his agenda.

 I don’t really mind that Séralini has opinions, like anyone else, he is entitled to them.
 However, he knows that in science, the opinions are informed by facts.
 Accepted scientific results or theories are not out there because they won a popularity contest.
 They are out there because they withstood scrutiny.
 Séralini should know this.
 But, instead of making an ironclad argument by using well-designed experiments, he uses bad methodology.
 So, either he’s a bad scientist eager for some recognition, in which case he chose to get his recognition not among scientists, but by posing as a rebel against some sort of “establishment” or he knows that his hypotheses don’t hold water and he intentionally designs unconclusive experiments — which allow him to claim to see an effect where really there’s none.
-This attitude further complexifies an already very complicated subject and does anything but informing the public.
+This attitude further complexifies an already very complicated subject and does nothing to inform the public.
 Like Fred Singer or Claude Allègre on climate science, Séralini is a “Merchant of Doubt”5.
 By acting this way, Séralini betrays a lot of people:

 - The scientific community, by contributing papers that he knows are flawed.
 Scientists then spend a lot of time debunking his misconceptions or methodological flaws, while their time would be better spent elsewhere, or doing something else.